keppel/lotion/readme.md

 ## Contributors

-Lotion is a cosmic journey for the mind brought to you by ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):
+Lotion is a cosmic journey for the mind brought to you by:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->